 2. Take Inventory

-4. Use Containers
+4. Use Clear Containers

 Label bins, containers and shelves so every member of your household knows where items are located.
-Use a Bluetooth label maker for quick labeling or chalkboard labels so you can easily change the writing.
+Use a Bluetooth label maker for quick labeling or chalkboard labels so you can easily update the writing.

 6. Utilize Doors